Cooking Mama 2: Dinner with Friends: Other modes

 In the (marginally) more advanced Let's Cook! mode, the player is tasked with preparing a recipe without instructions between steps and without making a mistake that could ruin the fun of the game.
 This is done ostensibly at the request of Mama or one of 9 different "friends", who "taste" the dish and provide feedback such as "It's Delicious!"
 If the recipe is completed without failing any individual step.
 Assuming the dish is edible, the player may then be rewarded with an unlockable item or introduced to a new friend who was not previously available.
 If the player fails to complete a step, or makes a serious blunder, such as dropping an entire egg (excluding the shell) while separating the yolk, or spilling the ingredients while mixing with a whisk, the "friend" ordering the recipe declares the dish inedible, and as done in the "Cook with Mama" mode, a "Broken Silver" medal is awarded instead.

 Lastly, in the Cooking Contest mode, Cooking Mama 2 supports wireless multiplayer, with up to 4 players able to play using a single copy of the game (leveraging the DS "Download Play" feature).
 During such a contest, players compete in individual minigames without actually working towards completion of dishes.

 Reception

-The game received "average" reviews according to video game review aggregator Metacritic.
+The game received "average" reviews according to video game review aggregator website Metacritic.
 In Japan, Famitsu gave it a total score of 28 out of 40.

 Cooking Mama 2 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.